Best Rooms for a Transatlantic Cruise

 Oceanview Staterooms

-• Cons: Windows do not open, and some rooms may have obstructed views.
+Pros: Natural light and ocean views that help break up long stretches at sea.
+Cons: Windows don’t open, and some rooms may have obstructed views.

 Balcony Staterooms